RabbitAlgedo/awesome-promises-article/07 # Implementing Promises In JavaScript.md

 ### The thing I love most about programming is the aha! moment when you start to fully understand a concept.
 Even though it might take a long time and no small amount of effort to get there, it sure is worth it.

 I think that the most effective way to assess (and help improve) our degree of comprehension of a given subject is to try and apply the knowledge to the real world.

 Not only does this let us identify and ultimately address our weaknesses, but it can also shed some light on the way things work.

 A simple *trial* and error approach often reveals those details that had remained elusive previously.

 With that in mind, I believe that learning how to implement **promises** was one of the most important moments in my programming journey — it has given me invaluable insight into how asynchronous code works and has made me a better programmer overall.

-I hope that this article will help you come to grips with implementing promises in JavaScript as well.
+I hope that this part will help you come to grips with implementing promises in JavaScript as well.

+===

 We shall focus on how to implement the promise core according to [the Promises/A+ specification](https://promisesaplus.com/) with a few methods of [the Bluebird API](http://bluebirdjs.com/docs/api-reference.html).